djgrove/djgrove.github.io/projects.md

 ### My Personal Site

-If you are curious, I am hosting these pages using a combination of GitHub Pages and Jekyll, which has been .
-Everything is relatively vanilla HTML and CSS design, and blog posts are statically hosted.
+If you are curious, I am hosting these pages using a combination of GitHub Pages and Jekyll.
+I have some more information about this process and what inspired it on [my about page](/about/).